IBC / TWIST BSB – Fall 2013 Newsletter

 For additional information please contact Linda Wade, Global Billing Portfolio Manager at: email@example.com.”

 “Société Generale was among the first banks to propose a BSB solution in France.
-We keep on supporting this initiative and would be ready to widen our offer as demand actually grows.
+We keep on supporting this initiative and remain fully involved in BSB.

 For additional information contact your Société Générale relationship manager.